Central Heating Installation Cost

 renovating old property cost

-You'll then need to add in the cost of new radiators, which can range between £170 to £300 to cater for the house size and your heat requirements.
+You'll then need to add in the cost of new radiators, typically around £200 per radiator, to cater for the house size and your heat requirements.

-If the property has had central heating in the past, but it's been left unused for years and no longer works, it's important to factor in the cost of a powerflush to rid the pipes of any built-up sludge and debris from previous use to ensure your new system works efficiently.
+If the property has had central heating in the past, but it's been left unused for years and no longer works, it's important to factor in the cost of a powerflush, which is around £400, to rid the pipes of any built-up sludge and debris from previous use to ensure your new system works efficiently.

 Renovating or Extending a Home

 On top of buying a new boiler to cope with the additional energy output and disposing of the old one, you'll need to add in the cost of moving radiators into your budget if you want to re-use what you already own.
-The cost of moving radiators ranges from £170 to £300.
+The cost of moving radiators is around £275.

 Replacing Boiler Like-For-Like